-Anti-doping rule violations asserted against International-Level Athletes, National-Level Athletes or other Persons may, with the consent of the Athlete or other Person, DFSNZ and WADA, be heard in a single hearing directly at CAS.
+Anti-doping rule violations asserted against International-Level Athletes, National-Level Athletes or other Persons may, with the consent of the Athlete or other Person, the Commission and WADA, be heard in a single hearing directly at CAS.

 Role of Sports Tribunal

-Subject to Rule 8.6.2, the Sports Tribunal established under the Act is the body responsible for hearing and determining anti-doping rule violations referred to it by DFSNZ under the Rules.
+Subject to Rule 8.6.2, the Sports Tribunal continued by the Sports Tribunal Act 2006 is the body responsible for hearing and determining anti-doping rule violations referred to it by the Commission under the Rules.
 In particular, the Sports Tribunal will determine whether an anti-doping rule violation has been committed and if so, the Consequences of the Violation for the Athlete or any other Person who has committed the Violation.
 The Sports Tribunal will regulate its own procedures and will provide a hearing which respects the principles in Article 8 of the Code.

-A National Sporting Organisation may establish and nominate an NSO Anti- Doping Tribunal to hear anti-doping rule violations brought by DFSNZ provided that the NSO Anti-Doping Tribunal complies with all the requirements of the Rules (including all the requirements relating to the Sports Tribunal) and the Code and the International Standards, in particular the International Standard for Results Management, in all aspects of its consideration of an alleged violation.
-Any NSO Anti-Doping Tribunal established shall, by its Rules, accept the authority of DFSNZ to notify and bring Violation Proceedings and to appear before it to present the evidence in support of such Violation Proceedings.
-Where a National Sporting Organisation establishes an NSO Anti-Doping Tribunal it will immediately notify DFSNZ and provide DFSNZ with all relevant Rules relating to the operation of the NSO Anti-Doping Tribunal.
+A National Sporting Organisation may establish and nominate an NSO Anti- Doping Tribunal to hear anti-doping rule violations brought by the Commission provided that the NSO Anti-Doping Tribunal complies with all the requirements of the Rules (including all the requirements relating to the Sports Tribunal) and the Code and the International Standards, in particular the International Standard for Results Management, in all aspects of its consideration of an alleged violation.
+Any NSO Anti-Doping Tribunal established shall, by its Rules, accept the authority of the Commission to notify and bring Violation Proceedings and to appear before it to present the evidence in support of such Violation Proceedings.
+Where a National Sporting Organisation establishes an NSO Anti-Doping Tribunal it will immediately notify the Commission and provide the Commission with all relevant Rules relating to the operation of the NSO Anti-Doping Tribunal.

 Where the Rules refer to the Sports Tribunal, the reference shall be read as also referring to any NSO Anti-Doping Tribunal established by a National Sporting Organisation under Rule 8.6.2.